 Compare the Traditional Plans

-Standard Plan | Graduated Plan | Extended Plan | |
+Plan Name | Standard Fixed Plan (Current) | Graduated Repayment Plan | Extended Fixed Repayment Plan | Standard Fixed Plan (New) – Available Latest July 1, 2026 |

-Monthly Payments | Remains Fixed over the life of the loan | Increases every two years over the life of the loan | Fixed or increases over time |
+Monthly Payments | Fixed over life of loan (based on loan balance, interest rate, and repayment term). | Increases every two years over the life of the loan. | Fixed over life of loan (based on loan balance, interest rate, and repayment term). | Fixed over life of loan (based on loan balance, interest rate, and repayment term). |

 Pros | Pay less in interest over time.
-Ideal if your income is high enough to comfortably cover the payments. | Lower monthly payment initially.
-Ideal if you expect your income to grow over time. | Lower monthly payments.
-Suitable for those needing lower monthly payments. |
+Best if your income is high enough to comfortably cover the payments. | Lower monthly payment initially.
+Ideal if you expect your income to grow over time. | Lower monthly payments. | – Best if your income is high enough to comfortably cover the payments. – This is the only plan available to Parent Plus borrowers, who take new loans on or after July 1, 2026. |

 What’s next?